plubgoard/Pokemon-Go-Catch-Rates/README.md

 As stated above, a Pokéball gives a modifier of 1, a Greatball gives a modifier of 1.5, and an Ultraball gives a modifier of 2.
 A normal throw gives no modifier, a Nice throw gives a modifier between 1 and 1.3 (averaged to 1.15 for simplicity of the program), a Great throw gives a modifier between 1.3 and 1.7 (averaged to 1.5 for simplicity), and an Excellent throw gives a modifier between 1.7 and 2.0 (averaged to 1.85 for simplicity).

 Therefore, each vector had to vary along the Throw type, while keeping the Ball type the same.
-We create these vectors, filling each row with a calculated $P(Catch)$ using the `probCatch` function we created earlier.
+We create these vectors, filling each row with a calculated `P(Catch)` using the `probCatch` function we created earlier.

 ```{r}
 # Pball's Ball modifier is 1, and the column varies by throw